 Romantic love pervades history (and prehistory), in every culture in which it has been examined, and with parallel behavioral manifestations in a wide variety of other animals.
 It is a source of intense joy and intense safety and contentment, as well as of depression and suicide.
 Romantic love shapes fundamental decisions in our lives and almost certainly played a major role in the evolution of our species.
 And yet, until Berscheid and Hatfield came along, there was almost no scientific work on this topic.
 (For reviews of the extensive scientific literature that now exists on romantic love, see Berscheid, 2010; Fehr, in press; Hatfield & Rapson, 2008; Reis & Aron, 2008; Tomlinson & Aron, in press.)
-In this section we consider the scientific study of love, focusing first on Berscheid and Hatfield's contributions, particularly the important distinction between passionate and companionate love, and then review subsequent developments in the light of their work.
+In this section, we consider the scientific study of love, focusing first on Berscheid and Hatfield's contributions, particularly the important distinction between passionate and companionate love, and then review subsequent developments in the light of their work.

-Berscheid and Hatfield's Pioneering Foundation
+Berscheid and Hatfield's pioneering foundation

 Until the 1970s, scholarly work on romantic love was mostly philosophical or literary speculation; what little systematic research had been done primarily consisted of incidental findings by sociologists who were studying courtship, marriage, and the family (e.g., Westermarck, 1921).
 Then, thanks to Berscheid and Hatfield, things changed.
-The first edition of their Interpersonal Attraction book (Berscheid & Walster, 1969) included a brief section on the topic, and the second edition (Berscheid & Walster, 1978), as well as a 1974 book chapter (Walster & Berscheid, 1974b) and a new book (Walster & Walster, 1978), included somewhat longer treatments in which they introduced the crucial distinction between passionate and companionate love3.
+The first edition of their book Interpersonal Attraction (Berscheid & Walster, 1969) included a brief section on the topic, and the second edition (Berscheid & Walster, 1969) as well as a 1974 book chapter (Walster & Berscheid, 1974) and a new book (Walster & Walster, 1978) included somewhat longer treatments in which they introduced the crucial distinction between passionate and companionate love.3

-The most influential developments, however, occurred in the mid-to-late 1980s:

-Hatfield (1988) wrote an important chapter that began to lay out details of a theoretical model; a very influential study found that compared to earlier generations, young Americans now overwhelmingly saw love as a crucial criterion for marriage (Simpson, Campbell, & Berscheid, 1986); and a psychometrically sound measure of passionate love (described below) was developed.
-Also, new theories and taxonomies of types of love appeared (e.g., Aron & Aron, 1986; Hazan & Shaver, 1987; Hendrick & Hendrick, 1986; Sternberg, 1986), as did a key systematic analysis of how laypersons understood and identified love (e.g., Fehr, 1988).

-Two central developments with continuing broad impact are attributable to Berscheid and Hatfield.
+The most influential developments, however, occurred in the mid- to late 1980s: Hatfield (1988) wrote an important chapter that began to lay out details of a theoretical model; a very influential study found that compared with earlier generations, young Americans now overwhelmingly saw love as a crucial criterion for marriage (Simpson, Campbell, & Berscheid, 1986); and a psychometrically sound measure of passionate love (described below) was developed.
+Also, new theories and taxonomies of types Two central developments with continuing broad impact are attributable to Berscheid and Hatfield.
 The first, already noted, was a basic distinction between passionate and companionate love that has dramatically enhanced the clarity with which romantic love is studied and understood.
-They (Berscheid & Walster, 1978) defined the former as "a state of intense longing for union with another" (p.
+They defined the former as "a state of intense longing for union with another" (Berscheid & Walster, 1969, p.
 9), the latter as "the affection we feel for those with whom our lives are deeply entwined" (p.
 9).
 This distinction maps well onto a related distinction people make between those with whom they are "in love" and a wider group of people whom they "love" (Meyers & Berscheid, 1997).